Glossary

 Role in Business Operations

-Liabilities are essential for funding growth and managing operations.
+They are essential for funding growth and managing operations.
 They enable businesses to leverage capital for expansion, research, and development.
 However, excessive liabilities can lead to financial strain, making effective management vital.

 Managing Liabilities Effectively